22 Best Argentina Travel Tips

 Where to stay in Argentina

-The range of places to stay in Argentina is incredible: from hostels to hotels, from bed and breakfast to guest houses and self catering apartments, there is something for any budget.
-The standard of hostels is generally good: clean, well equipped, with a nice vibe and they even organize nights out, parties and dinners for very good prices.
+The range of places to stay in Argentina is incredible: from hostels to hotels, from bed and breakfasts to guest houses and self-catering apartments, there is something for any budget.

 For something really unique, consider staying in an estancia (called finca in some parts of the country), a ranch.
 Estancias are located out of town, usually in rural areas.
 There are some fabulous ones in Patagonia, but you will find a nice selection also close to Buenos Aires.